Na Nach Nachma Nachman Meuman: Popularity of the phrase today

-Whatever the origins of this phrase, it is now very popular among a subgroup group of Breslover Hasidim who follow Rabbi Odesser, who are colloquially known as the Na Nachs.
+Whatever the origins of this phrase, it is now very popular among a subgroup of Breslover Hasidim who follow Rabbi Odesser, who are colloquially known as the Na Nachs.
 The name has been incorporated into both traditional and contemporary Jewish music, appeared on bumper stickers, billboards and public graffiti throughout Israel, and is used on jewellery and amulets.
 Among some groups of Sephardic Jewish youth in Israel, it has become a sort of rallying cry for returning to traditional Judaism, although not necessarily to mainstream Breslov.

 More recently, some people have begun to wear the words of the phrase crocheted on large, white yarmulkes with a little tassel on top.
 (These hats are a modification of a traditional white yarmulke that has been worn in Jerusalem for centuries.
-That style, in turn, apparently evolved from the medieval Jewish hat with the ball on top — hence the tassel.)
+That style, in turn, apparently evolved from the medieval Jewish hat with the ball on top—hence the tassel.)
 When Rabbi Odesser was still alive, some of his followers were already wearing large white yarmulkes, but without the phrase on them.
 Today, the Na Nachs make this crocheted yarmulke part of their uniform attire.
 Na Nach Nachma Nachman Meuman yarmulkes in other colors are also appearing on the market and are a popular item for Purim.